 Death toll: 820,000-830,000

-The 1556 Shaanxi earthquake, also known as the Jiajing Great earthquake is not only the deadliest earthquake ever happened, it is also considered the third deadliest disaster of all time (after the 1931 China floods and 1887 Yellow River flood).
+The 1556 Shaanxi earthquake, also known as the Jiajing Great earthquake is not only the deadliest earthquake ever happened, but it is also considered the third deadliest disaster of all time (after the 1931 China floods and the 1887 Yellow River flood).
 It occurred on the morning of 23 January 1556 in Shaanxi, Northern China, during the Ming Dynasty.
 The magnitude was first estimated at approximately 8.0 to 8.3 on the Richter Magnitude Scale, though more recent discoveries have shown that it was more likely 7.9.

 Though the quake lasted only seconds, it leveled mountains, altered the path of rivers, caused massive flooding, and ignited fires that burned for days.
 An 840-kilometer-wide (520 mi) area was destroyed, and in some counties, as much as 60% of the population was killed.